 Part of the difficulty of claiming one’s identity in the Mixed experience is that we have no history.
 Our stories have been written out of the texts to conform to what society has allowed us to say about our racial identities.
-And usually that has either silenced our experience and/or simplified them.
+And usually that has either silenced our experiences and/or simplified them.

 It’s easy to celebrate Mixed Experience History Month!
 Just follow along with the posts I’ll make each weekday in May profiling historical figures and events that relate to the Mixed experience.
 This year I will be posting the blog profiles on my website The Mixed Experience in their entirety and in part on my personal blog with a click through link.